 Marge Maddren Fernery

 The Fernery boasts one of New Zealand’s largest collections of native ferns found in New Zealand and its offshore islands.
 It has three shade houses and a linking tunnel, ponds and a small waterfall and courtyard area.
+The central pond is home to three large eels which are fed every second or third day.

 The Cactus House